Linkedin says these skills can be crucial to landing a job -- here are the online courses that will help you master them

 Communication

 Just about every job requires communication, whether it's in presentations, face-to-face conversations or interviews.
-Lynda offers over 4,000 classes on communication alone.
+LinkedIn Learning offers over 4,000 classes on communication alone.
 There are specialized courses in interpersonal communication, which will help beginners overcome common challenges in the workplace, and organizational communication, which can help you understand your company better before you start major projects.
 With thousands of hours worth of instruction in this category alone, you'll find an appropriate course no matter what style of communication you're hoping to master.

 Time Management